govindthange/kit/networking-kit/namespaces/ns-br-gateway-nat/README.md

 # Connecting namespaces and reaching the outside networks

+Perform following steps to setup communication between namespaces and outside networks by means of a default gateway, NAT, and port forwarding rules.

 1. Setup environment with `$ ./setup.sh`
 2. Test with `$ ./test.sh`
 3. Clean all changes with `$ ./clean.sh`